xerox007/xerox007.github.io/_posts/2024-04-09-dev-null-stdout-stderr.md

 ---
-title: "Using `/dev/null` with stdout and stderr to discard unecessary outputs and separating the stdout, stderr stream into independent files for debugging"
+title: "Using '/dev/null*' with stdout and stderr to discard unecessary outputs"
 categories:
   - blog
 tags:
   - linux
   - command-line
+  - iostreams
 ---

 This is a post regarding `/dev/null` known as the blackhole of linux where everything we sent to is discarded.
 So, we will be looking into how we can discard the unnecessary messages from `stdout` and `stderr` during command execution that clutter the terminal.
 Also, to separate the streams into independent files.